Azurei0/ClassScheduling/analysis.md

 **IF** two or more classes have the same arrival time </br>
 2. classes is sorted based on its preferred **Arrival Time**

+// in non-preemptive SJF algorithm, all arrival time is considered as 0

 ## Non-Preemptive Priority Scheduling

 > In non-preemptive Priority Scheduling, classes are sorted depending on:
 1. The class **Priority level** </br>
 **IF** two or more classes have the same priority </br>
 2. classes is sorted depending on its **Arrival Time**